 Dualities Two great continents intertwined on the world’s stage.
 And two larger than life characters determined in their separate ways to tell their stories.
 Chen Chang-Jin – the wildly successful Chinese billionaire working to utilize Africa’s vast natural resources in ways that would be benefit his homeland and raise his profile in the process.
 Achol Madut Yek – one of the poorest of the poor, trekking from south Sudan, through Darfur, and into Chad, in a journey that will captivate the eyes of the world and cause it to see the strength and potential of Africa and its people in a new light.
 Dualities is ultimately a story about humanity – its scope, its inequities, its potential – and how the welfare of its most vulnerable members is often more vital than commonly acknowledged.
 You can order the hardback version here, the paperback here, or the ebook here.

 Eternal Return From Canada to Brazil, California to China, Catherine O’Hara takes on an odyssey that will change how she views the world of politics.
 As Minister for the Environment for the Canadian government she has to learn to balance the responsibilities of power with the reality of sustainability and human rights.
 Essential to it all is David Kronberg – a mystical champion of the natural order who inevitably draws Catherine into a deeper world that will change her position at the centre of power.
+Her journey not only alters her view of politics but also changes her perspective of herself.
 You can get the hardback version here and the paperback version here.

 A Place For Us London, Ontario is a city in transition and no choices seem easy.
 One thing is certain: cobbling things together in a traditional fashion is no longer sufficient for the global, national and local challenges confronting us.
 A Place For Us considers our present challenges and how we might face them through a unified exercise of bringing politics and citizenship together.
 A bound copy of the book can be purchased through Amazon.com here, or you can download it as an eBook or as an audio book free of charge below.